Haiti country profile

 An earthquake in 2010 killed more than 200,000 people and caused extensive damage to infrastructure and the economy.

-A UN peacekeeping force has been in place since 2004 to help stabilize the country.
+A UN peacekeeping force was put in place in 2004 to help stabilize the country, and only withdrew in 2017.

 - Read more country profiles - Profiles by BBC Monitoring